 My views on research, education, and the world have been generally influenced by Lev Vygotsky's Cultural-Historical Theory, Foucault's Poststructuralism, Gloria Anzaldua's view of the Borderlands, and Paulo Freire's Pedagogy of the Oppressed.

 When it comes to writing research specifically, I draw upon Steve Graham's work on communities of writers, Charles Bazerman's Sociocultural perspectives on Writing, and Montserrat Castello's work with graduate students and professionals.
-Additionally, I always consider Flower and Hayes's foundational work on the cognitive process of writing and Gert Rjilaarsdam's approaches to studying the cognitive processes of writing.
+Additionally, I always consider Flower and Hayes's foundational work on the cognitive processes of writing, James Gee's critical views on discourse, and Gert Rijlaarsdam's approaches to studying these processes.
+I don't like to position myself in just one layer of the writing world; I value and have learned from many.

-While I was technically trained as a quantitative researcher through my graduate coursework, the journey of graduate school has helped me appreciate qualitative and mixed methods.
-Moreover, I have diverged from the traditional cognitive views of literacy to the land of socioculturalism.
+While I was technically trained as a quantitative researcher through my graduate coursework, my graduate school journey has helped me appreciate qualitative and mixed methods.
+My goal as a teacher and researcher is to contribute to making education a site for everyone to develop the tools to be critical citizens of the world, with the freedom to choose the career paths to fulfill their lives.

 I have worked with multiple researchers and labs along my academic journey, including: